Indefiable/Nodule-Segmentation/paper/paper.md

 # Results
+![An example of the annotated image after the plugin has ran.
+ \label{fig:Figure 2}](annotation.png)

-We have ran the segmentation on over two hundred images producing csv files of the data and images such as in.
+We have ran the segmentation on over two hundred images producing csv files of the data and images such as in
+\autoref{fig:Figure 2}.
 This output has been used in Niall's PhD defense.
 Additionally, There is a biologist at Washington State University currently using output from the recently finished Nodule Distances plugin to test certain hypothesis, with

  results incoming.